codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 Codefresh offers two methods:
 * Manual assignment from the Products dashboard
-* Adding an annotation to the application's manifest
+* Declarative assignment through annotations

 ### Manually assign application to a Product
 Here we'll manually assign the application `demo-trioapp-dev` to the `demo-trioapps` Product from the Products dashboard.